Threads, Echoes, and Ink

 Emma Olson

 What did medieval Barcelona sound like?
 How, if at all, did civic authorities, like the famous Consell de Cent, attempt to regulate noise?
-This presentation will reveal the results of an extensive investigation into the sonic worlds of fourteenth-century Barcelona via the abundant medieval archives of Catalunya.
+This presentation will reveal the results of an extensive investigation into the sonic worlds of fourteenth-century Barcelona via the abundant medieval archives of Catalonia.
 Most notable is a surprising ban on musical instruments and what it might tell us about medieval understandings of sound, violence, and the daily governance of an urban environment.

 Clothing a Mediterranean Synagogue: Origins and Afterlives